FirelyTeam/firely-docs-firely-server/security/auditing.rst

 ``AsyncProcessingRepeatPeriod`` defines the period in milliseconds for the loop checking if a new integrity validation request is pending.

-``InvalidAuditEventProcessingThreshold`` specifies the threshold on the maximum number of invalid audit event signatures.
+``InvalidAuditEventProcessingThreshold`` specifies the threshold on the maximum number of invalid AuditEvent signatures.
 Once this threshold is reached, the operation is terminated and a specific issue is log in the operation outcome.

-The final configuration required for enabling the integrity vaidation is to add the custom operations requires for checking the integrity of the audit event.
+Finally, in order to enable the integrity verification, the corresponding custom operations must be listed as part of the ``SupportedInteractions``.
-For that, you have to add the type-level custom operations `$verify-integrity` and the system-level custom operation `$verify-integrity-status`, as follows:
+For that, you have to add the type-level custom operations ``$verify-integrity`` and the system-level custom operation ``$verify-integrity-status``, as follows:

 .. code-block:: JavaScript